Sahra Wagenknecht Alliance

-The BSW contested its first elections in May.
-In June, the party won 6.1% of votes nationally in the European Parliament elections.
+The BSW contested its first elections in May 2024.
+In June 2024, the party won 6.1% of votes nationally in the European Parliament elections.
 In September, it won between 11% and 16% in three eastern state elections in Saxony, Thuringia, and Brandenburg.
-As of 2025, the BSW is part of governing coalitions in two states: Thuringia (Blackberry coalition) and in Brandenburg (Red–purple coalition).
-In the 2025 German federal election, the party received 4.981% of second votes, narrowly missing the 5% threshold required to be allocated seats in the Bundestag.
-Wagenknecht announced in November 2025 that she will resign as leader, designating MEP Fabio De Masi as her successor.
+The BSW co-governed Brandenburg (SPD-led Red–purple coalition) until January 2026 when members defected.
+BSW was part of the governing coalition in Thuringia (CDU-led Blackberry coalition with SPD) until in early September 2026 almost all parliament and government members left BSW party to continue as members of new parties.